lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 # Security Considerations

-The RSA-KEM Algorithm should be considered as a replacement for the widely implemented PKCS #1 v1.5 {{RFC8017}} for new applications that use CMS to avoid potential vulnerabilities to chosen-ciphertext attacks and gain a tighter security proof; however, the RSA-KEM Algorithm
+The RSA-KEM Algorithm should be considered as a replacement for the key transport portion of the widely implemented PKCS #1 v1.5 {{RFC8017}} for new applications that use CMS to avoid potential vulnerabilities to chosen-ciphertext attacks and gain a tighter security proof; however, the RSA-KEM Algorithm